elmurat-karabekov/practicum-karty-podskazhut/README.md

 A HTML, CSS and Vanilla JavaScript project from Yandex.Practicum «Frontend Developer» course.

-This project was created to focus on creating responsive websites, that would look great on various devices and and browsers.
+This project was created to focus on creating responsive websites, that would look great on various devices and browsers.
 The website can be toggled between Dark and Light themes.

 ### Project Checklist (with sample code)